View Anthony Holdmeyer's Obituary on emissourian.com and share memories

 |

+He is survived by his wife, Delma Holdmeyer; one son, Dennis Holdmeyer (Anne), O'Fallon; two daughters, Sandy Kozlowski (Al), Jackson, Tenn., and Cindy Frankenberg (Rick), Washington; eight grandchildren, Eric Todd, Lauren (CW) West, Bryan (Jen) Holdmeyer, Michael Holdmeyer and significant other Robyn Rice, Brian (Tabitha) Kozlowski, Matt Frankenberg and significant other Brittany Fifer, Katherine Holdmeyer and Elizabeth Frankenberg; five great-grandchildren, Adelyn Elser, Aiden Holdmeyer, Asher and Abigail Kozlowski, and Bennett West; step-brother-in-law, Joe (Jerrine) Lindemann; many other family members and friends.

+Tony was preceded in death by his parents; one sister, Theresa Eckstein; two nephews, Mike Eckstein and Kenneth Kuenzel; three brothers-in-law, Wilbert Eckstein, Ed Allen and Sylvester Kuenzel; sister-in-law, Lunette Allen; mother-in-law, Teresa Hanneke; father-in-law, Henry Hanneke; and step-father-in-law, Louis Lindemann.

-A private family funeral Mass for Anthony "Tony" Holdmeyer, 94, Union, will be Saturday, May 23, at Immaculate Conception Church, Union.
+A private family funeral Mass was held Saturday, May 23, at Immaculate Conception Church, Union.